Like so much of Warhammer‘s conception of Chaos, the eight-arrowed symbol of Chaos derives from Michael Moorcock’s writing.

 Detail of draft cover for Realm of Chaos (1984)

-The first unequivocal appearance of the Chaos symbol in Citadel Miniatures or Warhammer is in a flyer for the C38 range of beastmen figures (July 1984).
+The next unequivocal appearance of the Chaos symbol in Citadel Miniatures or Warhammer is in a flyer for the C38 range of beastmen figures (July 1984).
 The Seahorse Man figure has Moorcock’s Chaos rune on its shield.

 Detail of C38 Seahorse Man from Citadel flyer (July 1984)

-The symbol did not appear in Warhammer itself until WFB2 at the end of 1984.
+The symbol did not appear again in Warhammer itself until WFB2 at the end of 1984.
 An illustration of beastmen (‘Battle Bestiary’, p13) shows it tattooed on a shoulder.

 Illustration of Chaos beastmen from WFB2, ‘Battle Bestiary’ (1985)